StyingDev/StyingDev/README.md

-- 👋 Hi, I’m @StyingDev
+- 👋 I’m @StyingDev
-- 👀 I’m interested in reading manhwas
+- 👀 I make stupid stuff
-- 🌱 I’m currently learning how not to be a loser
-- 💞️ I’m looking to collaborate on my homework
+- 🌱 My socials linktr.ee/stying
-- 📫 How to reach me dm - @Stying
+- 📫 You can contact me through my Discord - @Stying

 <!---
-POTATOsellerDev/POTATOsellerDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+StyingDev/StyingDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->